teuben/teunix/docs/astronomy-on-ubuntu.md

 [Mac Setup](https://www.astrobetter.com/wiki/tiki-index.php?page=Setup+a+New+Mac+for+Astronomy),
 last updated in 2016 though.

-This page describes something similar for Ubuntu Linux.
-This is *not* a tutorial for Linux
+This page describes something similar for Ubuntu Linux, and apart from package names, should translate to a lot of Linux distros, e.g. Redhet, Fedora.

-If you have used Ubuntu for a while, this might be a nice checklist to see if you have been missing out on some new cool tools.
+Even if you have used Ubuntu for a while, this might be a useful checklist to see if you have been missing out on some new cool tools.

 **As a reminder**: Linux is the catch-all name for a linux kernel